 Two Entry Points – Borrego Parking Lot: 26701 Portola Parkway, Foothill Ranch OR 27901 Glenn Ranch Road, Trabuco Canyon

 Whiting Ranch is a popular spot for mountain biking.
 There are 17 miles of trails here, with Red Rock Canyon and Billy Goat Trails reserved for hikers only.
 All other trails are open for hikers, bikers, and equestrians.
 There are no picnic or play areas here and the only restroom is a port-a-potty.
 This park is for trail adventures only.
 Whiting Ranch is by far one of the best hiking spots in OC, as it is home to Red Rock Canyon, a beautiful location with magnificent rock formations.
 For the easiest access to Red Rock Canyon, enter from the Borrego parking lot.
 The Borrego Canyon Trail ascends gently towards Red Rock Canyon making the first portion of the journey relatively easy.
 The Red Rock Canyon Trail has a lot of rocky terrain and dry stream beds to navigate so this portion is more difficult, but worth the effort for the view.
 Round trip, the hike is about 5 miles.
+See the Whiting Ranch Trail Map for details.
 The shopping center next to the Borrego parking lot has a grocery store and several spots to fuel up afterwards.

 For more information and trail maps for these and other parks in Orange County, visit the OC Parks website.